-Enter our joint NASIG/UKSG competition to attend the premier conference for the scholarly information community on the other side of the Atlantic.
-If you are a UKSG member, you could win a trip to the NASIG Annual Conference in Indianapolis, Indiana, 8-11 June 2017 and, if you are a NASIG member, you could win a trip to the UKSG Annual Conference in Harrogate, 10-12 April 2017.
+Enter our joint NASIG/UKSG competition to attend the premier conference for the scholarly information community on the other side of the Atlantic – the NASIG Annual Conference in Atlanta, GA, 8-11 June 2018 and the UKSG Annual Conference in Glasgow, 9-11 April 2018.

-NASIG and UKSG are sister organisations offering two lucky winners, one each from NASIG and UKSG, the chance to attend each other's annual conference.
-The award is intended to cover travel and accommodation costs and each award recipient will also receive paid conference registration (which includes most meals) for the applicable 2017 conference.
+NASIG and UKSG are offering two lucky members, one from NASIG and one from UKSG, the chance to attend each other's annual conference.
+The award is intended to cover travel and accommodation costs and each award recipient will also receive paid conference registration (which includes most meals).
 Named in honour of John Merriman, in recognition of his work in founding both UKSG and NASIG, it provides an invaluable opportunity for people to learn and share experiences.

 The UK award winner will be supported by the generous sponsorship of Taylor & Francis Group for the US trip and will in addition receive full financial support from UKSG to attend the UKSG conference.